-"I'm not good enough to be a champion, yet I win tournaments all the time.
+"I'm not good enough to beat the pros, yet I win tournaments.
 It's real simple.
 When God favors me, I can't be stopped.
 When he favors someone else, there is no way I can beat them.
 I enjoy the ride.
-Enjoy the fun.
-Don't take it serious.
+I enjoy the fun.
+I don't take it serious.
 I cut up a lot at the table, but I'm really using my strengths to manipulate another into mistakes.
-It is hard on my reputation as I appear to be a Donkey, but it works very well for winning. "
+It is hard on my reputation as I appear to be a Donkey, but it works very well for winning."

 Jim got his start playing poker in sleazy, smokey, backroom games while in high school.
 Jim was the high school chess champ and enjoyed playing five challengers at the same time.
 Poker was a natural fit for his skills.
 The games he enjoyed the most were 7 Card Stud and 3 Card Guts.
 "The guys running the game were always cheating.
 They would constantly switch the decks.
-It actually made me a better player, because I had to keep an eye on the dealer."
+It actually made me a better player, because I had to keep an eye on everything going on around me."

 While in college, Jim continued playing poker and making nice money on the side.
 However, an event took place that caused him to give up poker for 30 years.
 "I was playing in a friendly home game and I had just wiped out a husband and his wife.
 I didn't think anything about because it wasn't a lot of money.
 However, I went to the rest room and saw them embracing each other and crying in the adjacent room.
 I felt so guilty, that I took all the money I had won, tossed it on the kitchen table and left."
 That was the end of Jim's poker days.

 Thirty-two years later, Jim had just undergone simultaneous shoulder and knee surgery.
 It was his fourth shoulder surgery, but this time they added a second knee surgery.
 As a competitor Jim had always pushed his body hard to compete, but this time he decided he needed a different way to fulfill his competitive nature.